Shree-Ram-R/Compromising-windows-using-Metasploit/README.md

-# Compromising-windows-using-Metasploit
-Compromising windows using Metasploit

-# Metasploit
+EXP.NO:6
+DATE:

-Compromising windows using Metasploit
+# Compromising windows using Metasploit

 # AIM:
 To Compromise windows using Metasploit .

-## DESIGN STEPS:
+# ALGORITHM:
 ### Step 1:
 Install kali linux either in partition or virtual box or in live mode